Updated: Nov 14

 So I invite and challenge both myself and you to get creative.

 Why do you say namaste, if you say it?

 Are you honoring the culture and pronouncing it correctly?

 Are you attached to it?
 If so, why?

 Is there another way to convey the same resonance, beauty, wisdom?

 Now let me be clear.
 You don't have to change anything.

 This is an invitation to explore how you might creatively convey the feeling + message you wish to in your voice!

 As we are exploring, the alternative to cultural appropriation can often be creativity.

-So I’ve started a creative process – and I gathered my own and many of your wonderful suggestions into a PDF document with 60+ alternatives to ending a class.
+So let's explore and get curious and creative!
+I’ve started a creative process – and I gathered my own and many wonderful suggestions into a PDF document with 60+ alternatives to ending a class.
 I hope you'll find this useful and inspiring.